friendly-traceback/docs/html/_sources/about_warnings.rst.txt

+.. _about_warnings:

 One last thing
 ===============

-Explaining tracebacks to beginners is useful, but so might be preventing mistakes in the first place. friendly's console currently include two additional features that could possibly be of interest.
+Explaining tracebacks to beginners is useful, but so might be preventing mistakes in the first place.
+The console included with **friendly**, but not the one included in **friendly_traceback**, currently includes some additional features that could possibly be of interest.

 .. image:: images/warnings_examples.png
    :scale: 70 %
-   :alt: Python IndexError example
+   :alt: Friendly warnings examples